-We have audited the accompanying statements of net assets available for benefits of The Toro Company Retirement Plan (the Plan) as of December 31, 2020 and 2019, the related statement of changes in net assets available for benefits for the year ended December 31, 2020, and the related notes (collectively, the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2020 and 2019, and the changes in net assets available for benefits for the year ended December 31, 2020, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying statements of net assets available for benefits of The Toro Company Retirement Plan (the Plan) as of December 31, 2021 and 2020, the related statements of changes in net assets available for benefits for the years ended December 31, 2021 and 2020, and the related notes (collectively, the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2021 and 2020, and the changes in net assets available for benefits for the years ended December 31, 2021 and 2020, in conformity with U.S. generally accepted accounting principles.